-ONLINE: The 2021 PWW is an Online Conference to keep everyone safe, on December 11, 2021.
-There is much more to say about this, but immediately you should understand 1) Online events are easy and awesome, and the online events we’ve done thus far have received wonderful feedback, 2) You do not have to be tech-savvy to do this, and 3) We are keeping all aspects of a traditional in-person event, including one-on-one agent & editor pitching, which will now be done by Skype or Zoom or phone.
+ONLINE: Writing Day Workshops plans both in-person and virtual/online conferences.
+The 2024 PWW is an Online Conference, May 31 – June 1, 2024.
+Online events are easy and awesome, and the virtual events we’ve done thus far have received wonderful feedback.
+You do not have to be tech-savvy to do this, and understand we are keeping all aspects of a traditional in-person event, including one-on-one agent & editor pitching, which will now be done by Zoom or phone.
 Learn all details about what it means to have a writers conference online.)

-$149 — EARLY BIRD base price for registration to the 2021 PWW and access to all workshops, all days.
+$189 — EARLY BIRD base price for registration to the 2024 online PWW and access to all workshops, all days.
 (You also get 10 additional free pre-recorded webinars on writing and publishing.)
-As of fall 2021, registration is now OPEN.
+As of fall 2023, registration is now OPEN.

 “I met my client, Alison Hammer, at the Writing